shivamrawat7712/shivamrawat7712/README.md

 <!-- 👋 Hi, <b>Shivam</b> here
-- 👀 I’m interested in Data Science, Development & Design
+- 👀 I’m interested in Data, Development & Design
 - 🌱 I’m currently learning and working on making projects--> **`Artistic(Developer/Analyst/--)`**

-I'm a developer and a analyst who loves building my version of the digital world one step at a time.
+I'm a developer and an analyst who loves building my version of the digital world one step at a time.
 All coding/data projects are built from the ground up, from planning and designing all the way to solving real-life problems with code/tools.
 It's built from ideation and planning

 ## 🛠 Skills